2020–21 Grand Prix of Figure Skating Final

-The 2020–21 Grand Prix of Figure Skating Final would have been a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Chinese Skating Association, and the final event of the 2020–21 ISU Grand Prix of Figure Skating series.
-It was scheduled to be held concurrently with the 2020–21 ISU Junior Grand Prix Final at the Capital Indoor Stadium in Beijing, China, from 10–13 December 2020.
-Medals would have been awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
-However, the competition was cancelled due to the impact of the COVID-19 pandemic.
+The 2020–21 Grand Prix of Figure Skating Final was a planned figure skating competition sanctioned by the International Skating Union (ISU).
+It was scheduled to be hosted by the Chinese Skating Association in Beijing, China, from 10 to 13 December 2020, as the final event of the 2020–21 ISU Grand Prix of Figure Skating series.
+The senior final was scheduled for the same dates and city as the junior final.
+Medals would have been awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, but the competition was cancelled because of the COVID-19 pandemic.